 Fort Monroe - "Inventing" Electronic Mail for the Internet

 One of the most shocking statements made in the 2000 presidential campaign was Al Gore's claim that he "invented the Internet."
 The statement was especially outrageous to Major Tom Baird, who spent several years in an old building at Fort Monroe, Virginia helping to build the infrastructure that would become "the Internet."
-Tom was helping to build the communications backbone of the Internet when Al Gore was in Law School at Vanderbilt University and in Congress.
+Tom was helping write the basic code that built the communications backbone of the Internet when Al Gore was in Law School at Vanderbilt University and starting his political career in Congress.

 Mr. Gore's first interest in computing came when he became a Congressman from Tennessee.
 He would be later called an Atari Democrat because of this interest in computing.
 In all fairness, he did write the High Performance Computing Act of 1991 (P.L.
 102-194), which funded much of what the Internet would become, especially, the Mosaic Browser.
 Unfortunately for Al Gore, appropriating money to build the Internet does not mean he "invented it."
 There was still a lot of hard work to be done by people in the military, the academic world, and in industry.
 Mr. Gore does continue to sit on the Board of Directors of Apple, Inc., and be involved in other aspects of computing.